felixleopoldo/benchpress/README.md

 - Linux (Singularity currently only has a Beta release for OSX which is not enough)

 #### Notes
-On some systems, you might also have to explicitly install squash-tools.
-This can be done using conda as
+Some systems requiere explicit installation of squash-tools.
+Using conda it can be installed as

 `$ conda install -c conda-forge squash-tools`